 The best part is since we are already here, airfare and trains are a fraction of what it would cost flying from Los Angeles.
 YAY!
 After surviving driving in London, I feel brave enough to handle road trips so we can experience more cities in France.
 As long as we have reliable wi-fi and a clean/cool place to swap, I would love to visit these incredible destinations.

 - France – Calais,

-Lille, Normandy, Cherbourg, Nantes, Aix-en-Provence, Rouen, Riems, Dijon, Poitiers, Lyon, Biarritz, Marseilles, Brittany, Bordeaux, Deauville, Nice, Cannes, Strasbourg, Arles, Gordes, Annecy, Alsace region and St. Tropez *quite possibly more cities!
+Lille, Normandy, Cherbourg, Nantes, Aix-en-Provence, Rouen, Riems, Dijon, Poitiers, Lyon, Biarritz, Marseille, Brittany, Bordeaux, Deauville, Nice, Cannes, Strasbourg, Arles, Gordes, Montpellier, Avignon, Annecy, Alsace region Antibes and St. Tropez *quite possibly more cities!

 - Italy –

 Rome, Florence, Pisa, Milan, Venice, Turino, Naples, Capri, Positano, Sorrento, Cinque Terre, and Sicily *Malta (technically not Italy but close)

 - Spain – Barcelona, Madrid, Valencia, Málaga, Seville and Granada

 - Portugal – Lisbon, Porto, Madeira Island and Sintra

 Look at this colorful castle in Sintra, Portugal